biasedbit/curl-ios-build-scripts/README.md

 ## Building with HTTPS support via OpenSSL

-If you want to generated curl binary to have HTTPS support via OpenSSL (Apache-style license), use the build scripts at `with-https-openssl/` folder.
+If you want the generated curl binary to have HTTPS support via OpenSSL (Apache-style license), use the build scripts at `with-https-openssl/` folder.

 - **Dependencies:** libssl
 - **Total binary size:** ~2.1MB (~900KB for libcurl.a, ~1.2MB for libssl.a)